daviddkovacs/pyeogpr/README.md

 # Features

 - Access to openEO is required.
 Works best with the Copernicus Data Space Ecosystem.
 Register [here](https://documentation.dataspace.copernicus.eu/Registration.html) or [here](https://docs.openeo.cloud/join/free_trial.html)
- - The package uses satellite observations and machine learning to infer biophyiscal maps.
+ - The package uses satellite observations and machine learning to infer maps of biophysical traits.
-- Built in gap filling to avoid cloud covers
+- Built-in gap-filling to avoid cloud covers
 - Runs "in the cloud" with the openEO API.
-No local processing needed.
+No local processing is needed.
 - Resulting maps in .tiff or netCDF format
 ```shell